Fourth of July Celebration

-Sutherland is proud of its Sutherland Sailors athletic teams and boasts wonderful indoor and outdoor sporting facilities for soccer, football and track and baseball.
+Sutherland is proud of its Sutherland Sailors athletic teams and boasts wonderful outdoor sporting facilities for soccer, football and track and baseball.
 The soccer fields are used by neighboring towns, Hershey and Paxton as part of the American Youth Soccer Organization.

 3,000+ acre lake located just south of town offers fishing, birding, boating and swimming.
 The Sutherland State Recreation Area includes the lake and 37 acres of wilderness with three public access areas.
 Allows for year-round outdoor recreational opportunities.

 Hunting & Fishing

 Sutherland is located in the heart of Nebraska’s best hunting country.
 The area’s river and creek bottoms, open pasture land and fertile cropland provide excellent habitat for wildlife.
 This area offers a unique variety of hunting possibilities, including whitetail deer, pheasant, quail, duck and goose.
 To the north in the vast Sandhills country, mule deer, antelope, prairie chickens and grouse can be found in abundant numbers.